hectorastrom/personal-website/README.md

 ## About

-My personal website, created using Next.JS
+My personal website.

+Created using Next.JS, Tailwind, and much love ;)